Ecological and Botanical Monitoring in New Mexico: Crew Member (immediate, flexible start/end)

 The Bureau of Land Management's mission is to sustain the health, diversity, and productivity of public lands for the use and enjoyment of present and future generations.

 Crews will conduct vegetation monitoring using the Bureau of Land Management’s (BLM) Terrestrial Assessment, Inventory, & Monitoring (AIM) methodology.
 More information on the BLM’s AIM strategy can be found on the AIM website: http://aim.landscapetoolbox.org/.
-Crews will consist of three individuals: two crew members and one crew lead.
-Together, they will monitor land health (i.e., soil and vegetation) on BLM lands including National Monument lands, vegetation treatments, burn scars, rangeland allotments, or reference areas using AIM methodology.
+Crews will consist of two crew members and one crew lead.
+Together, following a training period, they will monitor land health (i.e., soil and vegetation) on BLM lands including National Monument lands, vegetation treatments, burn scars, rangeland allotments, or reference areas using AIM methodology.

-Within all plots, the crew will identify vegetation to species, gather species cover and composition data using line-point intercept and gap measurements, measure soil stability, and describe the site and soil pits (50%).
+Within all plots, the crew will identify vegetation to species, gather species density data using line-point intercept and gap measurements, measure soil stability, and describe the site and soil pits (50%).
 All data will be georeferenced using a GPS unit and stored in an ArcGIS geodatabase.
-Data are entered into a database on site with ruggedized tablets to be later synthesized into various reports for future land management planning.
-The crew may also have the opportunity to assist with other public land management projects involving wildlife, range, recreation, rare plant monitoring, or forestry (5%), contingent on sampling productivity and BLM staff availability.
-The first several weeks of the term consist of heavy training and orientation to the Field Office and the project’s many facets and logistics.
-The rest of the term is typically routine, with the goal to sample the target number of plots using the AIM methodology.
+Data are entered into a database on site with tablets, later synthesized into various reports for future land management planning.
+The crew may have the opportunity to assist with other public land management projects involving wildlife, range, recreation, rare plant monitoring, or forestry (5%), contingent on availability.

 Crews will maintain and track botanical specimens of known and unknown species throughout the field season and keep records updated as needed.
 The crew member will continuously learn the local flora and build botanical knowledge.
-The crew member should be curious about the soils, botanical, and other natural systems and have a passion to grow and share that curiosity and knowledge with fellow crew personnel.
+The crew member should be curious about the natural systems they encounter and have a passion to grow and share that curiosity and knowledge with fellow crew personnel.

-Fieldwork will be in remote areas.
+Fieldwork will be in remote areas across a diversity of ecotypes.
 Crews will be required to drive a company or government vehicle to several different areas of the Field or District Office and hike several miles per day carrying equipment (25%) throughout a “four on, three off" or “eight on, six off" structure of a work week (colloquially, a “hitch”).
-They will usually camp multiple nights and share camp meals and chores.
-They will return to the office for equipment and data management, unknown plant identification, and further field work planning (20%).
-Camping out is expected of the crew whenever, as safety allows, it is more efficient to do so.
+They will usually camp multiple nights sharing camp meals and chores.
+They will return to the office for equipment and data management, unknown plant identification, hitch debrief and further field work planning (20%).
+Camping is expected whenever, as safety allows, it is more efficient to do so.
 Certain crews camp out more than others, due to varying risk factors and the layouts of the sampling areas.
 An unconventional schedule, a level of flexibility, and long hours are necessary.

-Housing is not provided, but we are glad to talk through your options with you in the interview and onward.
-Certain BLM FOs have limited partially subsidized housing available.
+Housing is not provided, but SCC and the BLM are glad to talk through housing strategies and opportunities with you in the interview and onward.
+For those lacking in camping gear, we may be able to loan you gear.

 As we are a partnership with a federal agency, we are subject to halting work and pay in the case of a government shutdown.
 Backpay is not typical.